cldeluna/creds_in_env/README.md

 I know you all share my excitement at having this data at our fingertips but some might suggest that it would be nice to translate LAT/LONG to a more commonly recognizable location.

 There are [number of services](https://gisgeography.com/reverse-geocoding-services-addresses-free-paid/) for this and in this example we shall use the [HERE Geocoding API](https://developer.here.com/c/geocoding) because its so easy to use and its free.

-Lets not lose sight of our goal here, which is to deal responsibly with our credentials and keys.
+Let's not lose sight of our goal here, which is to deal responsibly with our credentials and keys.

-Once you have an [API Key](https://developer.here.com/c/geocoding), the **env_apikeys.py** script provides two examples of working with the key.
+Once you have an [API Key](https://developer.here.com/c/geocoding), the **env_apikeys.py** script provides <u>**two examples**</u> of working with the key.

 ###### Interactively add the key as an environment variable